aarboleda1/Visor-Chat/chat-api/README.md

-#Simple Chat API
+# Chat API
-A simple chat API for the coderfactory blog article
+> This is the chat application API containing all serverside.
+Featuring socket.io for fast bidirectional communication

 Start the API by running:
 ```